tianxiongbb/bed2_summary/README.md

 6. -G whether doing analysis genes. default: not analyze
     analysis for genes may take about 2 hour if 11 CPU is set and the figure pdf for genes is very large.
 7. -p CPU numbers used in *bed2_summary*

+tips:
+In *bed2_summary*, the input need to be **piPipes_output_folder/sample_name**.
+For example: To say if you used `piPipes small -i oreR_unox.cutadapt.fq.gz -o /project/common/piPipe.result/`, then the follow command is needed for bed2_summary:
+`run_bed2_summary -c  /project/common/piPipe.result/oreR_unox.cutadapt.fq.gz -o [which output folder you want to put the figures and summaries] -g dm3 -n [miRNA or uniq] [-G if you want to include gene analysis]`
+Also, if you want to compare two conditions, like if you have ran piPipes for two conditions:
+`piPipes small -i oreR_unox.cutadapt.fq.gz -o /project/common/piPipe.result/`
+`piPipes small -i rhino_KO_unox.cutadapt.fq.gz -o /project/common/piPipe.result/`
+Then you can run:
+`run_bed2_summary -c  /project/common/piPipe.result/oreR_unox.cutadapt.fq.gz -t  /project/common/piPipe.result/rhino_KO_unox.cutadapt.fq.gz -o [which output folder you want to put the figures and summaries] -g dm3 -n [miRNA or uniq] [-G if you want to include gene analysis]`
 ***
 ## output
 *bed2_summary* can give three summary files: `prefix.picluster.summary`, `prefix.transposon.summary` and `prefix.gene.summary` which summarize informations for each picluster, transposon or gene in each row.
 And there are 10 columns in xxx.summary: